 - Engage Californians in a conversation about the future of our beloved coastal areas

-- Identify and catalog coastal areas that are currently vulnerable to tidal inundation
+- Identify and catalog coastal areas that are currently vulnerable to flooding

-- Build an online resource of images that can be used by everyone – artists, scientists, school groups, coastal planners – to document, visualize, and communicate about coastal hazards
+- Build a hyperlocal catalogue of mages that can be used by everyone – artists, scientists, school groups, coastal planners – to document, visualize, and communicate about coastal hazards

 Our shores are constantly being altered by human and natural processes and projections indicate that sea level rise will exacerbate these changes.
 King Tides images offer a living record of the changes to our coasts and shorelines and a glimpse of what our daily tides may look like in the future as a result of sea level rise.